1. Name of farm: Green Pastures

 35. Meat butchered at a USDA-certified or state-certified abattoir?
 Yes

 36. Meat butchered on the farm?
-Yes
+No

 Farm Products